fommil/fpmortals/manuscript/under-review.md

 writing the logic and the algebra: it is just the right level of abstraction to design a system.

-The `@freestyle.free` annotation is a macro that generates boilerplate for us.
-The details of the boilerplate are not important right now, but we will explain as required and go into gruelling detail in the Appendix. `@free` requires that all methods return an `FS[_]`, which we can replace with `Id` or `Future`, just like in the Introduction.
+The `@freestyle.free` annotation is a macro that generates boilerplate.
+The details of the boilerplate are not important right now, we will explain as required and go into gruelling detail in the Appendix.

+`@free` requires that all methods return `FS[A]`, which we will replace with `Id[A]` or `Future[A]` when we implement them, just like in the Introduction.

 {lang="text"}
 ~~~~~~~~